 3 ways to improve hard clay soil

-by | Jun 8, 2024 | Uncategorized
+by | Jun 8, 2024 | Tips

 You likely have clay-ish soil if you live somewhere in Utah.
 We live in Salt Lake City and I can’t even make a dent with me standing on a shovel at some spots in our yard!
 The first year I tried to plant some perennials and noticed water would just run away on the surface… it doesn’t go down!
 Buying soil can be expensive if you have a decent size of yard.
 So I’m sharing some of our (cheap/free) ways to improve soil quality.